-Experienced Divorce Lawyers in Singapore
+Divorce Lawyers in Singapore

 When a marriage breaks down, dealing with divorce and separation can be a difficult and distressing time for everyone involved.
 On top of the emotional fallout, there may be considerations surrounding children, and the division of your assets (such as property & CPF).

-IRB Law focuses on exploring all possible outcomes for resolving your situation, and we are committed to dealing with cases in a non-confrontational, and constructive manner.
+Our team of divorce lawyers focus on exploring all possible outcomes for resolving your situation, and we are committed to dealing with cases in a non-confrontational, and constructive manner.
 Our aim is to find an amicable agreement between all parties, with court proceedings being the last resort.

 Frequently Asked Questions

 Not sure about the process, timelines, eligibility or price of divorce in Singapore?
 Check out our FAQs or head over to the learning centre to find out more.

 In order to commence civil proceedings for divorce in Singapore, one of the parties filing for divorce is required to fulfil the requirements as follows (sections 93 and 94 of the Women’s Charter):